wso2/docs-choreo-dev/en/docs/develop-components/develop-services/develop-a-tcp-service.md

 To build and run the client, follow these steps:

-1. Go to the **Deploy** page and click **Deploy Manually**.
+1. Go to the **Deploy** page and click **Configure & Deploy**.
+2. On the **Environment Variables** side pane, leave the fields emopty, and click **Next**.
+3. On the **Config File**, leave the fields empty, and click **Deploy** .
-2. To trigger the TCP client and generate logs, go to the **Development** card and click **Run Once**.
-Perform multiple runs to generate multiple logs.
+2. Once the Choreo deploys the component successfully, to trigger the TCP client and generate logs, go to the **Development** card and click **Run Once**.
+Perform multiple runs to generate logs.
 3. Navigate to the **Observability** page from the left navigation menu and view **Logs**.
-If the logs are not present give it a bit more time to fetch the logs.
+If the logs are not present, try again after a few minutes to fetch the logs.
 You will see several log lines corresponding to each run of the client trigger in the log view.
 4. Navigate to TCP Server **Observability** page and view the TCP server service **Logs**.